The linked document, Management of Transfer in Child Protection Conferences was updated in June 2021.

 - Bring together and analyse, in an inter-agency setting, the information which has been obtained about the child's developmental needs, and the parents' capacity to respond to these needs to ensure the child's safety and promote the child's health and development within the context of their wider family and environment;

-- Consider the evidence presented to the conference and taking into account the child's present situation and information about his or her family history and present and past family functioning, to decide whether the child is suffering or likely to suffer significant harm (see also: Section 9, The Child Protection Plan);
+- Consider the evidence presented to the conference and taking into account the child's present situation and information about their family history and present and past family functioning, to decide whether the child is suffering or likely to suffer significant harm (see also: Section 9, The Child Protection Plan);

 - Recommend what future action is required in order to safeguard and promote the welfare of the child, including the child becoming the subject of a child protection plan, what the planned developmental outcomes are for the child and how best to intervene to achieve these;

-- Appoint a lead social worker from children's social care for each child who requires a child protection plan.
+- Confirm the lead social worker from children's social care for each child who requires a child protection plan.
 The social worker is responsible for ensuring that the child protection plan is developed, co-ordinated and fully implemented to timescale;

 - Identify a core group of professionals and family members to develop, implement and review the progress of the child protection plan; and

 - Put in place a contingency plan if the agreed actions are not completed and/or circumstances change impacting on the child's safety and welfare.

 The children's social care manager is responsible for making the decision to convene a child protection conference in conjunction with a Child Protection Chair and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.

-Where a Senior Manager with safeguarding responsibilities from another agency requests that an Initial Child Protection Case Conference is convened, this will be given serious consideration by the Team Manager and Child Protection Chair.
+Where a Senior Manager with safeguarding responsibilities from another agency requests that an Initial Child Protection Conference be convened, this will be given serious consideration by the Team Manager and Child Protection Chair.
 If a decision is made not to convene a Conference, the Child Protection Chair will liaise with that agency to discuss the reasoning, double check that all information has been considered and confirm decision making in writing to that agency.